 Discover Morro de São Paulo on this 11-hour day trip from Salvador.
 The village is known for its charm and its picturesque surrounding landscapes and makes a great escape from the urban life of Salvador.
 Accompanied by a knowledgable guide, travel by land and sea to the fine beaches, crystal-clear water, lush hiking trails and fascinating tide pools that have made Morro de São Paulo.

-- Day trip from Salvador to Morro de Sao Paulo
+- Day trip from Salvador to Morro de São Paulo

 - Ferryboat ride and speedboat journey

-- Swimming, diving and trails
+- Go swimming and explore local trails

-- Hotel pickup and dropoff
+- Hotel pickup and drop-off included

 What You Can Expect